-- The BTP or SBP has been granted a marketing authorization (If applicable); - the BTP or SBP has been withdrawn from the market; and - an application for the marketing of the BTP or SBP has been rejected, deferred or withdrawn.
+- the SBP has been granted a marketing authorization; - the SBP has been withdrawn from the market; and - an application for the marketing of the SBP has been rejected, deferred or withdrawn.

 1.4 Regional summaries

 The regional summaries should be prepared in accordance with the available WHO templates, which are found on the WHO Prequalification web site.